Fatah20/percentageCalcUI/README.md

 The api [project] (https://github.com/Fatah20/percentagecalculator).

-[There is also a UI project that just uses JavaScript and Jquery for the UI](https://github.com/Fatah20/jsStarteKit) I created this as part of my JavaScript Development Environment set started kit.
+[There is also a UI project that just uses JavaScript and Jquery for the UI](https://github.com/Fatah20/jsStarteKit) I created this as part of my JavaScript Development Environment started kit.